redendie/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 *tBodyGyroJerk-arCoeff()-X,1*

-	Autorregresion coefficients with Burg order equal to 4, of feature tBodyGyroJerk, along the X axis, and with parameter 1.
+	Autorregresion coefficients with Burg order equal to 4, of feature tBodyGyroJerk, with parameters X,1.

 *tBodyGyroJerk-arCoeff()-X,2*

-	Autorregresion coefficients with Burg order equal to 4, of feature tBodyGyroJerk, along the X axis, and with parameter 2.
+	Autorregresion coefficients with Burg order equal to 4, of feature tBodyGyroJerk, with parameters X,2.

 *tBodyGyroJerk-arCoeff()-X,3*

-	Autorregresion coefficients with Burg order equal to 4, of feature tBodyGyroJerk, along the X axis, and with parameter 3.
+	Autorregresion coefficients with Burg order equal to 4, of feature tBodyGyroJerk, with parameters X,3.

 *tBodyGyroJerk-arCoeff()-X,4*

-	Autorregresion coefficients with Burg order equal to 4, of feature tBodyGyroJerk, along the X axis, and with parameter 4.
+	Autorregresion coefficients with Burg order equal to 4, of feature tBodyGyroJerk, with parameters X,4.

 *tBodyGyroJerk-arCoeff()-Y,1*

-	Autorregresion coefficients with Burg order equal to 4, of feature tBodyGyroJerk, along the Y axis, and with parameter 1.
+	Autorregresion coefficients with Burg order equal to 4, of feature tBodyGyroJerk, with parameters Y,1.

 *tBodyGyroJerk-arCoeff()-Y,2*

-	Autorregresion coefficients with Burg order equal to 4, of feature tBodyGyroJerk, along the Y axis, and with parameter 2.
+	Autorregresion coefficients with Burg order equal to 4, of feature tBodyGyroJerk, with parameters Y,2.

 *tBodyGyroJerk-arCoeff()-Y,3*

-	Autorregresion coefficients with Burg order equal to 4, of feature tBodyGyroJerk, along the Y axis, and with parameter 3.
+	Autorregresion coefficients with Burg order equal to 4, of feature tBodyGyroJerk, with parameters Y,3.

 *tBodyGyroJerk-arCoeff()-Y,4*

-	Autorregresion coefficients with Burg order equal to 4, of feature tBodyGyroJerk, along the Y axis, and with parameter 4.
+	Autorregresion coefficients with Burg order equal to 4, of feature tBodyGyroJerk, with parameters Y,4.

 *tBodyGyroJerk-arCoeff()-Z,1*

-	Autorregresion coefficients with Burg order equal to 4, of feature tBodyGyroJerk, along the Z axis, and with parameter 1.
+	Autorregresion coefficients with Burg order equal to 4, of feature tBodyGyroJerk, with parameters Z,1.

 *tBodyGyroJerk-arCoeff()-Z,2*

-	Autorregresion coefficients with Burg order equal to 4, of feature tBodyGyroJerk, along the Z axis, and with parameter 2.
+	Autorregresion coefficients with Burg order equal to 4, of feature tBodyGyroJerk, with parameters Z,2.

 *tBodyGyroJerk-arCoeff()-Z,3*

-	Autorregresion coefficients with Burg order equal to 4, of feature tBodyGyroJerk, along the Z axis, and with parameter 3.
+	Autorregresion coefficients with Burg order equal to 4, of feature tBodyGyroJerk, with parameters Z,3.

 *tBodyGyroJerk-arCoeff()-Z,4*

-	Autorregresion coefficients with Burg order equal to 4, of feature tBodyGyroJerk, along the Z axis, and with parameter 4.
+	Autorregresion coefficients with Burg order equal to 4, of feature tBodyGyroJerk, with parameters Z,4.

 *tBodyGyroJerk-correlation()-X,Y*

-	correlation coefficient between two signals, of feature tBodyGyroJerk, along axes X and Y.
+	correlation coefficient between two signals, of feature tBodyGyroJerk, with parameters X,Y.

 *tBodyGyroJerk-correlation()-X,Z*

-	correlation coefficient between two signals, of feature tBodyGyroJerk, along axes X and Z.
+	correlation coefficient between two signals, of feature tBodyGyroJerk, with parameters X,Z.

 *tBodyGyroJerk-correlation()-Y,Z*

-	correlation coefficient between two signals, of feature tBodyGyroJerk, along axes Y and Z.
+	correlation coefficient between two signals, of feature tBodyGyroJerk, with parameters Y,Z.

 *tBodyAccMag-mean()*

-	correlation coefficient between two signals, of feature: tBodyGyroJerk
+	Mean value, of feature: tBodyAccMag

 *tBodyAccMag-std()*

-	Mean value, of feature: tBodyAccMag
+	Standard deviation, of feature: tBodyAccMag

 *tBodyAccMag-mad()*

-	Standard deviation, of feature: tBodyAccMag
+	Median absolute deviation, of feature: tBodyAccMag

 *tBodyAccMag-max()*

-	Median absolute deviation, of feature: tBodyAccMag
+	Largest value in array, of feature: tBodyAccMag

 *tBodyAccMag-min()*

-	Largest value in array, of feature: tBodyAccMag
+	Smallest value in array, of feature: tBodyAccMag

 *tBodyAccMag-sma()*

-	Smallest value in array, of feature: tBodyAccMag
+	Signal magnitude area, of feature: tBodyAccMag

 *tBodyAccMag-energy()*

-	Signal magnitude area, of feature: tBodyAccMag

-*tBodyAccMag-iqr()*

 	Energy measure.
 Sum of the squares divided by the number of values, of feature: tBodyAccMag

+*tBodyAccMag-iqr()*

+	Interquartile range, of feature: tBodyAccMag

 *tBodyAccMag-entropy()*

-	Interquartile range, of feature: tBodyAccMag
+	Signal entropy, of feature: tBodyAccMag

 *tBodyAccMag-arCoeff()1*

-	Signal entropy, of feature: tBodyAccMag
+	arCoeff()1 (not recognized), of feature: tBodyAccMag

 *tBodyAccMag-arCoeff()2*

-	arCoeff()1 (not recognized), of feature: tBodyAccMag
+	arCoeff()2 (not recognized), of feature: tBodyAccMag

 *tBodyAccMag-arCoeff()3*

-	arCoeff()2 (not recognized), of feature: tBodyAccMag
+	arCoeff()3 (not recognized), of feature: tBodyAccMag

 *tBodyAccMag-arCoeff()4*

-	arCoeff()3 (not recognized), of feature: tBodyAccMag
+	arCoeff()4 (not recognized), of feature: tBodyAccMag

 *tGravityAccMag-mean()*

-	arCoeff()4 (not recognized), of feature: tBodyAccMag
+	Mean value, of feature: tGravityAccMag

 *tGravityAccMag-std()*

-	Mean value, of feature: tGravityAccMag
+	Standard deviation, of feature: tGravityAccMag

 *tGravityAccMag-mad()*

-	Standard deviation, of feature: tGravityAccMag
+	Median absolute deviation, of feature: tGravityAccMag

 *tGravityAccMag-max()*

-	Median absolute deviation, of feature: tGravityAccMag
+	Largest value in array, of feature: tGravityAccMag

 *tGravityAccMag-min()*

-	Largest value in array, of feature: tGravityAccMag
+	Smallest value in array, of feature: tGravityAccMag

 *tGravityAccMag-sma()*

-	Smallest value in array, of feature: tGravityAccMag
+	Signal magnitude area, of feature: tGravityAccMag

 *tGravityAccMag-energy()*

-	Signal magnitude area, of feature: tGravityAccMag

-*tGravityAccMag-iqr()*

 	Energy measure.
 Sum of the squares divided by the number of values, of feature: tGravityAccMag

+*tGravityAccMag-iqr()*

+	Interquartile range, of feature: tGravityAccMag

 *tGravityAccMag-entropy()*

-	Interquartile range, of feature: tGravityAccMag
+	Signal entropy, of feature: tGravityAccMag

 *tGravityAccMag-arCoeff()1*

-	Signal entropy, of feature: tGravityAccMag
+	arCoeff()1 (not recognized), of feature: tGravityAccMag

 *tGravityAccMag-arCoeff()2*

-	arCoeff()1 (not recognized), of feature: tGravityAccMag
+	arCoeff()2 (not recognized), of feature: tGravityAccMag

 *tGravityAccMag-arCoeff()3*

-	arCoeff()2 (not recognized), of feature: tGravityAccMag
+	arCoeff()3 (not recognized), of feature: tGravityAccMag

 *tGravityAccMag-arCoeff()4*

-	arCoeff()3 (not recognized), of feature: tGravityAccMag
+	arCoeff()4 (not recognized), of feature: tGravityAccMag

 *tBodyAccJerkMag-mean()*

-	arCoeff()4 (not recognized), of feature: tGravityAccMag
+	Mean value, of feature: tBodyAccJerkMag

 *tBodyAccJerkMag-std()*

-	Mean value, of feature: tBodyAccJerkMag
+	Standard deviation, of feature: tBodyAccJerkMag

 *tBodyAccJerkMag-mad()*

-	Standard deviation, of feature: tBodyAccJerkMag
+	Median absolute deviation, of feature: tBodyAccJerkMag

 *tBodyAccJerkMag-max()*

-	Median absolute deviation, of feature: tBodyAccJerkMag
+	Largest value in array, of feature: tBodyAccJerkMag

 *tBodyAccJerkMag-min()*

-	Largest value in array, of feature: tBodyAccJerkMag
+	Smallest value in array, of feature: tBodyAccJerkMag

 *tBodyAccJerkMag-sma()*

-	Smallest value in array, of feature: tBodyAccJerkMag
+	Signal magnitude area, of feature: tBodyAccJerkMag

 *tBodyAccJerkMag-energy()*

-	Signal magnitude area, of feature: tBodyAccJerkMag

-*tBodyAccJerkMag-iqr()*

 	Energy measure.
 Sum of the squares divided by the number of values, of feature: tBodyAccJerkMag

+*tBodyAccJerkMag-iqr()*

+	Interquartile range, of feature: tBodyAccJerkMag

 *tBodyAccJerkMag-entropy()*

-	Interquartile range, of feature: tBodyAccJerkMag
+	Signal entropy, of feature: tBodyAccJerkMag

 *tBodyAccJerkMag-arCoeff()1*

-	Signal entropy, of feature: tBodyAccJerkMag
+	arCoeff()1 (not recognized), of feature: tBodyAccJerkMag

 *tBodyAccJerkMag-arCoeff()2*

-	arCoeff()1 (not recognized), of feature: tBodyAccJerkMag
+	arCoeff()2 (not recognized), of feature: tBodyAccJerkMag

 *tBodyAccJerkMag-arCoeff()3*

-	arCoeff()2 (not recognized), of feature: tBodyAccJerkMag
+	arCoeff()3 (not recognized), of feature: tBodyAccJerkMag

 *tBodyAccJerkMag-arCoeff()4*

-	arCoeff()3 (not recognized), of feature: tBodyAccJerkMag
+	arCoeff()4 (not recognized), of feature: tBodyAccJerkMag

 *tBodyGyroMag-mean()*

-	arCoeff()4 (not recognized), of feature: tBodyAccJerkMag
+	Mean value, of feature: tBodyGyroMag

 *tBodyGyroMag-std()*

-	Mean value, of feature: tBodyGyroMag
+	Standard deviation, of feature: tBodyGyroMag

 *tBodyGyroMag-mad()*

-	Standard deviation, of feature: tBodyGyroMag
+	Median absolute deviation, of feature: tBodyGyroMag

 *tBodyGyroMag-max()*

-	Median absolute deviation, of feature: tBodyGyroMag
+	Largest value in array, of feature: tBodyGyroMag

 *tBodyGyroMag-min()*

-	Largest value in array, of feature: tBodyGyroMag
+	Smallest value in array, of feature: tBodyGyroMag

 *tBodyGyroMag-sma()*

-	Smallest value in array, of feature: tBodyGyroMag
+	Signal magnitude area, of feature: tBodyGyroMag

 *tBodyGyroMag-energy()*

-	Signal magnitude area, of feature: tBodyGyroMag

-*tBodyGyroMag-iqr()*

 	Energy measure.
 Sum of the squares divided by the number of values, of feature: tBodyGyroMag

+*tBodyGyroMag-iqr()*

+	Interquartile range, of feature: tBodyGyroMag

 *tBodyGyroMag-entropy()*

-	Interquartile range, of feature: tBodyGyroMag
+	Signal entropy, of feature: tBodyGyroMag

 *tBodyGyroMag-arCoeff()1*

-	Signal entropy, of feature: tBodyGyroMag
+	arCoeff()1 (not recognized), of feature: tBodyGyroMag

 *tBodyGyroMag-arCoeff()2*

-	arCoeff()1 (not recognized), of feature: tBodyGyroMag
+	arCoeff()2 (not recognized), of feature: tBodyGyroMag

 *tBodyGyroMag-arCoeff()3*

-	arCoeff()2 (not recognized), of feature: tBodyGyroMag
+	arCoeff()3 (not recognized), of feature: tBodyGyroMag

 *tBodyGyroMag-arCoeff()4*

-	arCoeff()3 (not recognized), of feature: tBodyGyroMag
+	arCoeff()4 (not recognized), of feature: tBodyGyroMag

 *tBodyGyroJerkMag-mean()*

-	arCoeff()4 (not recognized), of feature: tBodyGyroMag
+	Mean value, of feature: tBodyGyroJerkMag

 *tBodyGyroJerkMag-std()*

-	Mean value, of feature: tBodyGyroJerkMag
+	Standard deviation, of feature: tBodyGyroJerkMag

 *tBodyGyroJerkMag-mad()*

-	Standard deviation, of feature: tBodyGyroJerkMag
+	Median absolute deviation, of feature: tBodyGyroJerkMag

 *tBodyGyroJerkMag-max()*

-	Median absolute deviation, of feature: tBodyGyroJerkMag
+	Largest value in array, of feature: tBodyGyroJerkMag

 *tBodyGyroJerkMag-min()*

-	Largest value in array, of feature: tBodyGyroJerkMag
+	Smallest value in array, of feature: tBodyGyroJerkMag

 *tBodyGyroJerkMag-sma()*

-	Smallest value in array, of feature: tBodyGyroJerkMag
+	Signal magnitude area, of feature: tBodyGyroJerkMag

 *tBodyGyroJerkMag-energy()*

-	Signal magnitude area, of feature: tBodyGyroJerkMag

-*tBodyGyroJerkMag-iqr()*

 	Energy measure.
 Sum of the squares divided by the number of values, of feature: tBodyGyroJerkMag

+*tBodyGyroJerkMag-iqr()*

+	Interquartile range, of feature: tBodyGyroJerkMag

 *tBodyGyroJerkMag-entropy()*

-	Interquartile range, of feature: tBodyGyroJerkMag
+	Signal entropy, of feature: tBodyGyroJerkMag

 *tBodyGyroJerkMag-arCoeff()1*

-	Signal entropy, of feature: tBodyGyroJerkMag
+	arCoeff()1 (not recognized), of feature: tBodyGyroJerkMag

 *tBodyGyroJerkMag-arCoeff()2*

-	arCoeff()1 (not recognized), of feature: tBodyGyroJerkMag
+	arCoeff()2 (not recognized), of feature: tBodyGyroJerkMag

 *tBodyGyroJerkMag-arCoeff()3*

-	arCoeff()2 (not recognized), of feature: tBodyGyroJerkMag
+	arCoeff()3 (not recognized), of feature: tBodyGyroJerkMag

 *tBodyGyroJerkMag-arCoeff()4*

-	arCoeff()3 (not recognized), of feature: tBodyGyroJerkMag
+	arCoeff()4 (not recognized), of feature: tBodyGyroJerkMag

 *fBodyAcc-mean()-X*